Lucyjpjones/lj-fscr/README.md

 **Future Development plans**
 - Add more payment options for my users, including apple pay to improve user experience with quicker checkout.
-- Ability for user to autofill address by entering a postcode.
+- Ability for user to autofill address at checkout by entering a postcode.
 - 'Add a review' option for members to give their opinion on the products and programmes they have purchased.
-As this is a startup there is currently no physical customer orders this was a lower priority task.
 - Add a count onto the bag icon so users can easily identify how many items are in their bag.
 - More queries added to search functionality for more effective search results.
-- Add video blogs to blog (already included in the filter but currently no video posts from the client)
+- Add video blogs to blog (already included in the filter but currently no video posts provided by client).

 ---